getoctane/octane-python/examples/antler-db-cloud-shop/README.md

 # Example: Antler DB Cloud Shop

-This is a simple Node.js webapp that makes use of `octane-node`.
+This is a simple Python webapp that makes use of `octane`.

 ![antler-db-cloud-shop](./screenshot.png)